Dr Jean Hall

-Dr Jean Hall joined the School of Civil Engineering and Geosciences in 2006 as a Research Associate working in the field of Electrokinetic Geosynthetics and their use in industrial applications.
+Dr Jean Hall joined the University in the School of Engineering 2006 as a Research Associate working in the field of Electrokinetic Geosynthetics and their use in industrial applications.
 In 2008 she joined the lecturing staff initially in the Environmental Engineering group and in 2009 moved into Geotechnical and Structures group.
 Her research interests focus on three main themes; the geotechnical implications of the legacy of coal mining (with particular applications in understanding the presence of CO2 in the near surface environment); the ability to assess and change the in-situ engineering properties of materials in response to conductivity drivers; the implementation of the use of EKG in cross discipline applications for dewatering and stabilisation of material.
 Her main area of teaching revolves around the engineering design process, geotechnics, geology and rock engineering for civil engineers and engineering geologists.Roles and Responsibilities:

 Civil Engineering Stage 1 tutor

-Deputy Degree Programme Director (MSc Engineering Geology / Geotechnical Engineering)Qualifications:
+Degree Programme Director (MSc Engineering Geology / Geotechnical Engineering)Qualifications:

 PhD Engineering Geology (2007) Newcastle University

 MSc Engineering Geology (2000) Newcastle University